-First, are those older than 50 years old, simply because “their immune systems are waning,” Powers says.
+First are those older than 50, simply because “their immune systems are waning,” Powers says.
 People with weakened immune systems — like those who are sick or taking immunosuppressant medications — also have a heightened risk for contracting shingles.

 Additionally: “For unknown reasons, acute illnesses can trigger shingles,” Powers says.
 A patient can come into the hospital with a stroke or for surgery, and then contract shingles.